Travel Prep — The One Thing You Can't Forget!

 You could try:

 Radiation Remediation Flying at high altitudes exposes passengers to cosmic and electromagnetic radiation, which can increase the risk of cancer and other health issues.
-To minimize your exposure, try to choose flights that fly at lower altitudes, and limit your flights to those that are the most necessary and preferably of shorter duration.
+To minimize your exposure, try to choose flights that fly at lower altitudes, and limit your flights to the most necessary, and preferably those of shorter duration.

-EMF radiation is emitted from devices such as cell phones, computers, tablets, microwave ovens and other electronic gaming devices.
+EMF radiation is emitted from devices like cell phones, computers, tablets, microwave ovens, and other electronic gaming devices.
+And, in confined environments like an airplane or a car, the harmful effects are amplified.

-What I’ve found useful: EMF protection products such as the Defense Pendant are very effective in mitigating the harmful effects of EMFs.
-The field of negative ions created by the pendant neutralize the harmful positive ions that electromagnetic fields create.
+What I’ve found useful: EMF protection products such as this EMF-harmonizing pendant are very effective in mitigating the unwanted effects of EMFs.
+The field of negative ions that this pendant creates neutralizes the harmful positive ions that electromagnetic fields create.

 Motion Sickness and Nausea Relief

 Motion sickness can affect even the most experienced travelers.
 It is often accompanied by nausea.
 Ginger is a panacea for nausea and could help with motion sickness.
-Digest Relief with Ginger and Activated Charcoal capsules are effective.
-You could also try acupressure wrist bands such as the Sea-Band anti-nausea acupressure wristband.
+Here’s an effective combination of supplements I’ve put together.
 Sunscreen If you are heading to a tropical or sunny destination, do pack some good sunscreen.
 I have curated skin-safe sunscreens that you can access by creating an account on this page.
 Insect Repellent

 Insects abound in the tropics and they make their appearance even in temperate climates once the Summer sun is out.

 Say Adieu to the Stomach Flu It could be the most sumptuous feast for your taste buds but a nightmare for your tummy.
 Eating or drinking contaminated food or water is the most common cause of traveler’s diarrhea.
 You could help prevent it happening by avoiding uncooked foods and tap water.
-You could carry a portable water filter or purifier with you in your travel kit.
-It is also advisable to pack digestive aids, such as probiotics, in particular, this one, which can both help to prevent that can help you overcome the malady once it has you in its clutches.
-Dizziness and Vertigo These ailments can be caused by many things, including jet lag, foodborne illnesses, heat stroke, or overexertion.
-Acupressure wrist bands for vertigo can help.
+You could carry a water filter or purifier with you in your travel kit.
+Here's a counter-top model that offers full-spectrum filtration and is not too bulky.
+It is also advisable to pack digestive aids, such as probiotics, which can help to prevent the stomach flu or overcome the malady once it has you in its clutches.
+Here are some options which do not require refrigeration: Probiotics for Adults Probiotics for Kids Probiotics for the Adult kid (Healthy gummies, anyone? :)) Probiotics for Pets Dizziness and Vertigo These ailments can be caused by many things, including jet lag, foodborne illnesses, heat stroke, or overexertion.

 If you experience these symptoms, make sure:

-• Your ear canal is not blocked.
-Use a safe an effective treatment such as this ear oil, which not only can clear the blockage but also prevent any infection if there happens to be one.
-You could also try a ear wax remover
+Your ear canal is not blocked.
+Use a safe an effective treatment such as this ear oil.
+It prevents any infection and also clears any buildup of wax, if that happens to be the issue.

 You can also request a quote (towards the bottom of this page) if you want individualized recommendations for travel aids and essential supplements for your trip.
 Let me take the load off your shoulders so you can travel light!
 Travel is an experience that can bring joy and excitement, but it can also come with risks and hazards.
 Being prepared with the proper travel essentials is critical to ensure an enjoyable and safe trip.